defio/KotlinNativeExperiments/README.md

 ```

 #### Android
 Into the android module I'm able to do all the common stuff that we are used to do with enums (access to the cases, iterate and count).
-So we can write a test that look like
+So we can write a test that looks like

 ```kotlin
 @Test